santiment/academy/src/docs/education-and-use-cases/timing-market-volatility-with-token-age-consumed/index.md

 Such events can introduce volatility to the token’s short-term price action.
 The direction of this volatility, whether upward or downward, is unique to each situation.
 However, a spike in TAC is always a prompt to pay closer attention.

-Consider Bitcoin's TAC chart for the past six months; Almost every significant peak either signaled an impending correction (red), or occurred at the lowest point of the rally (green):
+Consider Bitcoin's TAC chart for the past six months: almost every significant peak either signaled an impending correction (red) or occurred at the lowest point of the rally (green):

 ![](image3.png)